ablomer/pixels2daylio/README.md

 - Merge Pixels backup file into Daylio backup file
 - Support for tag mapping between Pixels and Daylio
+- Automatically adds tags based on keywords in notes

 ## Prerequisites